TSGM

 class MMDMetric(kernel: ~typing.Callable = <function exp_quad_kernel>)[source]

-This metric calculated MMD between real and synthetic samples
+This metric calculates MMD between real and synthetic samples.

 Example: